 - Confidently explaining scientific concepts.

-Year group teams work together to find exciting and innovative ways to teach Science.
+Year group teams work together to find exciting and innovative ways to teach Science encouraging aspiration and independence.
 All children are given opportunities to succeed in Science, providing the children with a solid foundation of the National Curriculum in preparation for KS3 Science when they leave SJV.

 EYFS: Understanding the World